+Jonathan Haidt is the Thomas Cooley

 Professor of Ethical Leadership at New

 York University Stern School of Business.

 He is a social psychologist who studies

 moral and political psychology.
 He is the

-author of three books: e Happiness
+author of three books: The Happiness

-Hypothesis: Finding Modern Truth in Ancient Wisdom (2006); e Righteous Mind:
+Hypothesis: Finding Modern Truth in Ancient Wisdom (2006); The Righteous Mind:

 Why Good People are Divided by Politics

-and Religion (2012), and e Coddling of
+and Religion (2012), and The Coddling of

-e American Mind: How Good Intentions
+The American Mind: How Good Intentions

-and Bad Ideas are Setting Up a Generation

-for Failure (2018, with Greg Lukianoff).
+and Bad Ideas are Setting Up a Generation for Failure (2018, co-written with Greg

+Lukianoff).
 He is a co-founder of Heterodox Academy.

-Dave Cicirelli is an artist, author, and creative director based out of Brooklyn.
+Dave Cicirelli is an artist, author, and experiential creative director based out of Jersey City.
 As a creative director, he's known for immersive concert series headlined by the likes of T-Pain, Q-Tip, Diplo, and other two syllable luminaries.
-As an independent artist and author, he's known for varied work including the In nity Cube immersive installation, Fake Banksy Sells Out viral street art stunt, and authoring the prescient and funny memoir of the early fake news era, Fakebook: A True Story Based On Actual Lies (2013).
-His latest endeavor is Infinity Cube Studios (@infnitycubestudio)-a new kind of photography space anchored by his flagship installation.
+He's also known for independent artwork, such as Fake Banksy Sells Out and authoring the prescient and funny memoir of the early fake news era, Fakebook: A True Story Based On Actual Lies (2013).
+His latest endeavour is Roschambeau!-a company founded to bring new ideas to life